jhyau/Real-Time-Voice-Cloning/README.md

 # Real-Time Voice Cloning
+This forked repository is a final project for Stanford's CS 236: Deep Generative Models class.
+This project was on multi-speaker text to speech, trained on English(LibriSpeech) and German(Spoken Wikipedia Corpora) languages.
+The files that were modified were for synthesizer preprocessing and vocoder training.
+Also, the code for WAV file visualization is added as well as data preprocessing.
+The actual datasets are not included due to the large sizes.

 This repository is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) with a vocoder that works in real-time.
 Feel free to check [my thesis](https://matheo.uliege.be/handle/2268.2/6801) if you're curious or if you're looking for info I haven't documented yet (don't hesitate to make an issue for that too).
 Mostly I would recommend giving a quick look to the figures beyond the introduction.